 After (of course) we bought this farm we were informed that the area over by the woodshed

 in our front yard is the copperhead capital of this neck of the woods!
-After we hear that
+After we heard that

-good news, Erik decides to go over there and see if he can spot any snakes.
-I'm thinking
+good news, Erik decided to go over there and see if he can spot any snakes.
+I heard him yelp

-Now ah do say we don't like killing things.
-But Erik isn't any more fond of snakes than I am --
+Now I must say we don't like killing things.
+But neither of us are fond of snakes--maybe it's

-maybe it's because of the Garden of Eden story, I dunno.
-But I went snake collecting with
+because of the Garden of Eden story, I dunno.
+But I went snake collecting with the neighbor

-the neighbor boys when I was a kid.
-I'd step on the tails and my friends would pick up the
+boys when I was a young kid.
+I'd step on the tails and my friends would pick up the snakes